Skip to main content

 You may be more at risk of becoming very unwell due to an infection when you are pregnant.
 This is because your immune system changes during pregnancy.

-Complications from viral infections, such as the flu or COVID-19, can sometimes be serious when you are pregnant.
+Complications from viral infections, such as the flu or COVID-19, can sometimes become serious when you are pregnant.

-Urgent advice: Contact your GP, midwife or doctor if:
+Urgent advice: Contact your GP, midwife or doctor urgently if

-you are pregnant or have recently been pregnant and:
+you are pregnant or have recently been pregnant and have any of these signs of an infection:

 Risk factors during and after pregnancy

-You may be at extra risk of sepsis if you are pregnant and:
+You may be at extra risk of sepsis during or after pregnancy if you:

 Common infections during and after pregnancy